-Hi !
-My name is Tom Brown and I am a retired seventh and eighth grade social studies teacher from Seitz Middle School in Riverview, Michigan.
-I've taught in the Detroit, Michigan area since 1970 and became a teacher for the Riverview Community School District in 1973.
+My name is Tom Brown, and I am a retired seventh and eighth-grade social studies teacher from Seitz Middle School in Riverview, Michigan.
+I've taught in the Detroit, Michigan area since 1972 and became a teacher for the Riverview Community School District in January of 1974.
+I graduated from Allen Park High School in 1966.
+I earned an A.A. degree from Henry Ford Community College in 1968.
+I received my B.S. degree in December 1970 and my M.A. degree in 1977 from Eastern Michigan University.
 In June of 2006, I decided to retire from teaching.
-I graduated from Allen Park High School in 1966.
-In 1968 I earned an A.A. degree from Henry Ford Community College.
-I received my B.S. and M.A. degrees from Eastern Michigan University.

 .